In this article

 American Rescue Plan: No subsidy cliff in 2021 or 2022

-For 2021 and 2022, Section 9661 of the American Rescue Plan simply caps marketplace health insurance premiums (for the benchmark plan) at no more than 8.5% of household income.
+Section 9661 of the American Rescue Plan (ARP) simply caps marketplace health insurance premiums (for the benchmark plan) at no more than 8.5% of household income.
 This applies to people with household incomes of 400% of the poverty level or higher; for people with lower incomes, the normal percentage of income that has to be paid for the benchmark premium has been reduced across the board.
+This provision was initially applicable for 2021 and 2022, but the Inflation Reduction Act has extended it through 2025.

-If your household income is more than 400% of the poverty level and the benchmark plan’s premium would already be no more than 8.5% of your income in 2021 or 2022, you won’t qualify for a premium subsidy (ie, the American Rescue Plan wouldn’t change anything about your situation).
+If your household income is more than 400% of the poverty level and the benchmark plan’s premium would already be no more than 8.5% of your income, you won’t qualify for a premium subsidy (ie, the ARP/IRA won’t change anything about your situation).
 This is more likely to be the case for younger enrollees in areas of the country where health insurance is less costly than average.

-But if the full-price cost of the benchmark plan would be more than 8.5% of your income, you’re eligible for a premium subsidy in 2021 and 2022 (assuming you’re otherwise eligible, meaning that you’re lawfully present in the U.S. and not eligible for Medicaid, premium-free Medicare Part A, or employer-sponsored coverage that’s considered affordable and provides minimum value).
-So for some people, especially older enrollees in areas of the country where health insurance is particularly costly, subsidy eligibility in 2021 and 2022 extends well above 400% of the poverty level.
+But if the full-price cost of the benchmark plan would be more than 8.5% of your income, you’re eligible for a premium subsidy (assuming you’re otherwise eligible, meaning that you’re lawfully present in the U.S. and not eligible for Medicaid, premium-free Medicare Part A, or employer-sponsored coverage that’s considered affordable and provides minimum value).
+So for some people, especially older enrollees in areas of the country where health insurance is particularly costly, subsidy eligibility now extends well above 400% of the poverty level.
+That will continue to be the case through 2025.

-Before the American Rescue Plan (ARP) was enacted, eliminating the income cap for subsidy eligibility in 2021 and 2022, subsidies were available in the continental US for a single person with an income of up to $51,040.
+Before the American Rescue Plan (ARP) was enacted, subsidies were available in the continental United States for a single person with an income of up to $51,040.
 For a household of two, the income limit was $68,960, and for a household of four, it was $104,800 (Alaska and Hawaii had higher limits, as the poverty level is higher there).